 They include:

-- The amount of rent
+- The amount of rent during the tenancy

-- How rent should be paid
+- How it should be paid

-- When rent is due
+- When rent is due during the tenancy

 - Where rent is due